nbottenus/decode_complete/README.md

 This code is based on the algorithm proposed in:

-> Bottenus, N. "Recovery of the complete data set from focused transmit beams". *IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control*.
-In review.
+> Bottenus, N. "Recovery of the complete data set from focused transmit beams". *IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control*, vol. 65, no. 1, pp. 30-38, Jan.
+2018.

 If you use the code/algorithm for research, please cite the above paper.
 For commercial use, please contact me at nick.bottenus@duke.edu to discuss the related IP.